savoirfairelinux/dhtnet/extras/virtual-networking/README.md

 - `{ "fixture": "local-bootstrap", "field": "bootstrap_host" }`
 - `{ "context": "RUN_DIR" }`
 - literal scalars/lists/objects for direct values such as command argv arrays

-## Low-level helpers

-These scripts remain useful for direct inspection and debugging:

-- `actors/launch-dsh-listener.sh`
-- `probes/probe-dht-from-wan.sh`

-They are low-level helpers, not the primary orchestration contract.
-The probe helper writes its nested result bundle through the same Python result recorder that `run.py` uses for scenario-level summaries.

 ## Result artifacts